Towards Trustworthy Dermatology MLLMs: A Benchmark and Multimodal Evaluator for Diagnostic Narratives: Conclusion

 \section{Conclusion}

 In this paper, we presented DermBench and DermEval as a clinically grounded evaluation infrastructure for image to diagnostic narrative generation in dermatology.
 DermBench uses physician approved references and an LLM-based judge to score candidate narratives on six dimensions under controlled prompts.
 DermEval provides reference-free, case-level assessment by producing structured critiques and scores from an image and a narrative.
 Alignment tests show close agreement with expert annotations across all metrics.
-Benchmarking nine contemporary multimodal models on DermNet reveals consistent evaluator behavior and exposes complementary strengths and weaknesses by dimension.
-Future work will extend the benchmark and the evaluator to larger and more diverse corpora, refine error taxonomies and calibration, and study integration with prospective human oversight in clinical workflows.
+Benchmarking nine contemporary multimodal models reveals consistent evaluator behavior and exposes complementary strengths and weaknesses by dimension.
+Future work will extend the benchmark and the evaluator to larger and more diverse corpora and study integration with prospective human oversight in clinical workflows.